-The Model 236 provides four contact closure inputs that can be utilized in installer-implemented remote-control applications.
-They are physically located inside the Model 236's enclosure on the main printed circuit board and accessible using two 3-pin male "header" connectors.
+The Model 232 provides four contact closure inputs that can be utilized in installer-implemented remote-control applications.
+They are physically located inside the Model 232's enclosure on the main printed circuit board and accessible using two 3-pin male "header" connectors.
 The same electrical connection used for Remote Control In 2 can also be configured to provide a low-voltage, low-current DC output tally signal.
-A technician will make connections to the headers and will then install one or two connectors in the Model 236's back panel.
+A technician will make connections to the headers and will then install one or two connectors in the Model 232's back panel.
 Refer to the Technical Notes section for details.

-System - Remote Control In 1: This section has ten configurable choices: Off, Main Button, Talkback 1 Button, Talkback 2 Button, Talkback 3 Button, Talkback 4 Button, Talkback 5 Button, and Talkback 6 Button.
+System - Remote Control In 1: This section has four configurable choices: Off, Main Button, Talkback 1 Button, and Talkback 2 Button.

 The action performed when Remote Control In 1 is enabled will follow the configuration selected from among six choices.
 When Off is selected no action will be associated with Remote Control In 1.
 When Main Button is selected activating Remote Control In 1 will provide the same function as pressing the main button.
 (A separate configuration choice allows the action of the main button to be selected.)
-When any of the talkback button choices are selected then activating Remote Control In 1 will cause the selected talkback function to change state.
-The precise action of the remote talkback function will be identical to how the associated talkback button is configured.
+When either of the talkback button choices are selected then activating Remote Control In 1 will cause the selected talkback function to change state.
+The precise action of the remote talkback button is configured.
 (Separate configuration choices allow the action of the talkback buttons to be selected.)
-System - Remote Control In 2 / Tally Out: This section has nine configurable choices: Off, Main Button, Talkback 1 Button, Talkback 2 Button, Talkback 3 Button, Talkback 4 Button, Talkback 5 Button, Talkback 6 Button, and Main Out Tally.
+System - Remote Control In 2 / Tally Out: This section has five configurable choices: Off, Main Button, Talkback 1 Button, Talkback 2 Button, and Main Out Tally.